MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/migration-post.md

 ---
 title: How to follow up after a Moodle migration
-description: Learn how to follow up after Moodle migration.
+description: Learn how to follow up after a Moodle migration.
+See how to update log paths, restart servers, and take other steps that are needed to complete the migration.
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 11/06/2020